Last Modified: 8 June 2026

 (ii) attempt to de-compile, reverse compile, disassemble, reverse engineer or otherwise reduce to human-perceivable form all or any part of the Software; or

-(b) access all or any part of the Services and Documentation in order to build a product or service which competes with the Services and/or the Documentation; or
+(b) access all or any part of the Services and Documentation in order to build a product or service which competes with the Services and/or the Documentation, or to conduct any benchmarking, performance testing, or comparative evaluation of the Services for the purpose of publication or competitive analysis without the Supplier's prior written consent; or

-(c) use the Services and/or Documentation to provide services to third parties; or
+(c) use the Services and/or Documentation to provide services to third parties, other than as permitted by these terms; or

-(d) license, sell, rent, lease, transfer, assign, distribute, display, disclose, or otherwise commercially exploit, or otherwise make the Services and/or Documentation available to any third party, or
+(d) license, sell, rent, lease, transfer, assign, distribute, display, disclose, or otherwise commercially exploit, or otherwise make the Services and/or Documentation available to any third party, other than as permitted by these terms, or

-(e) attempt to obtain, or assist third parties in obtaining, access to the Services and/or Documentation, other than as provided under this clause 2.
+(e) attempt to obtain, or assist third parties in obtaining, access to the Services and/or Documentation, other than as provided under this clause 2; or

 2.5 The Client shall use all reasonable endeavours to prevent any unauthorised access to, or use of, the Services and/or the Documentation and, in the event of any such unauthorised access or use, promptly notify the Supplier.

-2.6 The rights provided under this clause 2 are granted to the Client only, and shall not be considered granted to any subsidiary or holding company of the Client.
+2.6 The rights provided under this clause 2 are granted to the Client only, and shall not be considered granted to any subsidiary or holding company of the Client, unless otherwise agreed in writing with the Supplier.

-3.2 If the Client utilises the User Subscriptions in excess of the number set out in the applicable Order Form or otherwise agreed in writing with the Supplier, the Client shall pay to the Supplier fees in accordance with its actual use, including where any of the real time checks referred to in clause 3.5 or any other audit conducted by the Supplier reveals that the Client has underpaid Subscription Fees to the Supplier.
+3.3 If the Client utilises the Services in excess of the quantities, Billing Metrics or usage thresholds set out in the applicable Order Form or otherwise agreed in writing with the Supplier, the Client shall pay the applicable Fees in accordance with its actual usage, including where any of the real time checks referred to in clause 3.6 or any other audit conducted by the Supplier reveals that the Client has underpaid Subscription Fees to the Supplier.

-3.4 The Client shall pay to the Supplier the relevant fees for such additional User Subscriptions in accordance with clause 9 unless otherwise set out in the Order Form and, if such additional User Subscriptions are utilised by the Client part way through the Initial Subscription Term or any Renewal Period (as applicable), such fees shall be pro-rated monthly from the date the Client utilises additional User Subscriptions for the remainder of the Initial Subscription Term or then current Renewal Period (as applicable).
+3.5 The Client shall pay to the Supplier the relevant fees for such additional User Subscriptions in accordance with clause 9 unless otherwise set out in the Order Form and, if such additional User Subscriptions are utilised by the Client part way through the Initial Subscription Term or any Renewal Period (as applicable), such fees shall be pro-rated from the date the Client adds or first utilises the additional User Subscriptions (including via the platform’s self-service function) for the remainder of the Initial Subscription Term or then current Renewal Period (as applicable).

-3.5 The Supplier shall at any time run real time licence checks for the Services during this Agreement, to establish the Client’s access to the Services and the number of User Subscriptions and Tenants, to audit compliance with this Agreement.
+3.6 (a) The Supplier may conduct licence, usage and consumption checks during the Subscription Term to verify the Client’s compliance with the applicable Billing Metrics, including the number of Tenants, Billable End Users, Service SKUs or other applicable usage metrics under the Order Form.
 The Client shall permit the Supplier or the Supplier's designated auditor to audit the Client in order to establish the User Subscription usage, and to audit the Client’s compliance with this Agreement.

 4. Services